nikitter/revitron-sphinx-theme/README.rst

 ============

-If you would like to help modify or translate the theme, you'll find more information on contributing in `contributing guide`_ of the original theme.
+If you would like to help modify or translate the theme, you'll find more information on contributing in the `contributing guide`_ of the original theme.

 .. _contributing guide: https://sphinx-rtd-theme.readthedocs.io/en/latest/contributing.html